slowernews/wisdom-tldr/chapters/chapter_1_self.md

 - Men stop valuing themselves and their own opinions and beliefs and start valuing only the approval and validation of women.
 -->

-> *'Value yourself.
-The only people who appreciate a doormat are people with dirty shoes.' -- Leo Buscaglia*
+> *"Value yourself.
+The only people who appreciate a doormat are people with dirty shoes."
+-- Leo Buscaglia*

 You don’t have to prove anything to anybody, including yourself.
 Your need for aceptance can make you invisible in this world.

 Don’t wait for someone to tell you that you are special.
 Rejection is a tool that reveals incompatibility not your inadequateness.
 If the universe didn’t need you, you wouldn’t be here.
 Self-worth is how you feel about the negative aspects of yourself.
 The people who truly have self-worth don’t think they’re something special.

-> *'If you can avoid seeking approval of others, your power is limitless.' -- Kevin Kelly*
+> *"If you can avoid seeking approval of others, your power is limitless."
+-- Kevin Kelly*

-> *'Ignore what others may be thinking of you, because they aren’t.' -- Kevin Kelly*
+> *"Ignore what others may be thinking of you, because they aren’t."
+-- Kevin Kelly*

-> *'You've gotta dance like there’s nobody watching.' -- William W. Purkey*
+> *"You've gotta dance like there’s nobody watching."
+-- William W. Purkey*

 ### How to overcome shame?

-> *'Once you’ve accepted your flaws, no one can use them against you.' -- Tyrion*
+> *"Once you’ve accepted your flaws, no one can use them against you."
+-- Tyrion*

-> *'Imperfections are attractive when their owners are happy with them.' -- Augusten Burroughs*
+> *"Imperfections are attractive when their owners are happy with them."
+-- Augusten Burroughs*

 The cure for shame is honesty.